asadmin create-ssl --user admin user--password password --host host name \ --port port --type http-listener --certname nobody@apprealm:Server-Cert \ --instance instance --ssl3enabled=true \ --ssl3tlsciphers +rsa_rc4_128_md5 http-listener-1

 The previous command establishes the link between the certificate and the server instance.
 The command does not install the certificate.
 The certificate was installed through the Administration interface.

-Although the certificate is linked with http-listener, the http-listener will be listening in non SSL mode.
+Although the certificate is linked with http-listener, the http-listener listens in non SSL mode.

 # asadmin set --user admin user --password password --host host name \ --port port server1.http-listener.http-listener-1.securityEnabled=true